Best things to do on the Gold Coast for families

 - June 2018

 The Gold Coast’s reputation as a family-friendly destination is world renowned.
 Think theme parks, cute and cuddly wildlife encounters and worlds built entirely for those who bounce.
 Exhausting, right?
 Wrong!
 There is a way for parents to relax on a Gold Coast holiday and, with these local tips, your next family visit is guaranteed to be a tribe pleaser.

-Before you even arrive, enlist the services of a local.
+Before you even arrive, enlist the services of a local expert.
 My Holiday Concierge opens in new window offers everything from transfers and catering, to car seat hire and nannies to ensure your holiday vibe stays in the relaxed zone.
 Don’t want to cook?
 No problem.
-You can order-in everything from breakfast hampers to gourmet picnics, massage or beauty therapists and even private chefs.
+You can order-in everything from breakfast hampers to gourmet picnics, massage or beauty therapists and even private chefs!

 With so many gorgeous hotels, apartments and villas on the Gold Coast to choose from, enjoy some downtime in your accommodation.
 Once the kids are asleep, put your feet up and relax.